jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Requirements Language

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!BCP14] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this protocol.
+Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this specification.

 "..." in examples is used as shorthand for elements defined outside of this document.